 Summer Financial Aid

-Thinking about sticking around this summer?
-Financial aid is available to eligible Carnegie Mellon students enrolled in summer courses.
-Here, you will learn more about summer aid eligibility, how to apply for aid and what types of aid are available.
+Financial aid is available to eligible degree-seeking Carnegie Mellon undergraduate students enrolled in summer courses.
+Here, you will learn more about the types of aid that are available and how to apply.Have a question about financial aid?
+Email firstname.lastname@example.org.

-Students may qualify for a summer PHEAA state grant by completing an additional application.
+Students may qualify for a PHEAA summer state grant by completing an application at www.pheaa.org by the August 15 deadline.
 The summer grant counts toward one of eight full-time semesters of state grant eligibility.
 Awards are determined by PHEAA with a maximum full-time award of $2,174.
-Interested students may apply for this grant by completing an application at www.pheaa.org by the August 15 deadline.
+To be eligible for a PHEAA State Grant:

-There are other loan options provided by private lenders that may provide supplementary funding for students.
+There are other loan options provided by private lenders that may provide supplementary funding for students during the summer.
 Private loans are not part of federal programs like Federal Direct Loans or PLUS Loans.
-They are loans given by private lenders and institutions; therefore, loan terms and limits vary by program and lender.
+They are loans provided by private lenders and institutions; therefore, loan terms and limits vary by program and lender.
 Private loans are based on creditworthiness and may require a co-signer.
 View more information about private loans.